Open Mic at ClubVT is Southern Vermont's newest and largest venue for Open Mic Shows!

 Other Open Mic Night Useful Information

 Open mic nights are a great way to practice performing in front of an audience, as well as gaining new fans and connections along the way.
 An open mic is an event where all types of performers go to perform in front of an audience.
 There's no need to get booked by an agent or call anyone way in advance.
-All you have to do is sign up when you get here (but you might want to show up early) or call ClubVT at 888-888-8888, you can sign up for a specific time slot if it is available.
-You can also just attend to meet people, and not have to perform.
+All you have to do is sign up when you get here (but you might want to show up early) You can also just attend to meet people, and not have to perform.

 The great thing about most open mic nights is that the audience, mostly performers themselves, are really kind and encouraging to newcomers.
 It's a wonderful environment to build your confidence and stage presence in front of a crowd, and get useful constructive criticism along the way.

 Below are some strategies you can use during an open mic night in order to get the most out of every experience.